dsa-ntc/peninsuladsa-ntc.github.io/_pages/political-reading.md

 <h2>Currently Reading</h2>

-<h4>Abolish Silicon Valley</h4>
+<h4>Abolish Rent: How Tenants Can End the Housing Crisis</h4>

 <img src="https://peninsuladsa.org/assets/images/Book_Club_Multi-Meeting_Template_B.png" align="right" height="" width="40%">

 The working class struggles to survive because capitalists have stolen our time and resources.
 The billionaires have no plan for the climate crisis, and the Democratic Party has no plan to combat fascism on our home turf.
 Let's all learn together how socialists can fight back to win a world worth living in.

+[Abolish Rent: How Tenants Can End the Housing Crisis](https://bookshop.org/p/books/abolish-rent-how-tenants-can-end-the-housing-crisis-leonardo-vilchis/c1901b8e26387cf4?ean=9798888902523&next=t) by Tracy Rosenthal and Leonardo Vilchis
 Every other Tuesday, 6:15-8pm
 <br>
-* ~~October 14 — _Chapters 0-5_ [Abolish Silicon Valley: How to Liberate Technology from Capitalism](https://abolishsiliconvalley.com/) by Wendy Liu~~
-* ~~October 28 — _Chapters 6-10_ [Abolish Silicon Valley: How to Liberate Technology from Capitalism](https://abolishsiliconvalley.com/) by Wendy Liu~~
-* November 11 — _Chapters 11-12_ and special guest!
-[Abolish Silicon Valley: How to Liberate Technology from Capitalism](https://abolishsiliconvalley.com/) by Wendy Liu
-* NEW DATE!
-November 18 - _Chapters 1-3_ [Abolish Rent: How Tenants Can End the Housing Crisis](https://bookshop.org/p/books/abolish-rent-how-tenants-can-end-the-housing-crisis-leonardo-vilchis/c1901b8e26387cf4?ean=9798888902523&next=t) by Tracy Rosenthal and Leonardo Vilchis
-* December 2 - [Abolish Rent: How Tenants Can End the Housing Crisis](https://bookshop.org/p/books/abolish-rent-how-tenants-can-end-the-housing-crisis-leonardo-vilchis/c1901b8e26387cf4?ean=9798888902523&next=t) by Tracy Rosenthal and Leonardo Vilchis
-* December 16 - special guest!
-[Abolish Rent: How Tenants Can End the Housing Crisis](https://bookshop.org/p/books/abolish-rent-how-tenants-can-end-the-housing-crisis-leonardo-vilchis/c1901b8e26387cf4?ean=9798888902523&next=t) by Tracy Rosenthal and Leonardo Vilchis
+* November 18: **Abolish Rent**—Chapters 1-3
+* December 2: **Abolish Rent**—Chapters 4-5
+* December 16: **Abolish Rent**—Special guest!

 [Fireside Books & More](https://firesiderwc.com/), 2421 Broadway, Redwood City (by Caltrain station)
 <br>